 Electrical as well as mechanical devices operated in explosive atmospheres must fulfill what are known as ATEX (ATmospheres EXplosibles) or IECEx conditions.
 The system builder must use correspondingly labeled, conforming components for this type of use.
-GEA is the first European manufacturer to offer compressors conforming to the ATEX-/IECEx requirements.
+Bock is the first European manufacturer to offer compressors conforming to the ATEX-/IECEx requirements.

-The semi-hermetic GEA Bock compressors of the HG model series are used as the basic compressor for use inside explosion-risk environments.
+The semi-hermetic Bock compressors of the HG model series are used as the basic compressor for use inside explosion-risk environments.

-GEA Bock maintains a quality management system in accordance with EN 80079-34 conforming to the ATEX and IECEx requirements
+Bock maintains a quality management system in accordance with EN 80079-34 conforming to the ATEX and IECEx requirements